treofinancial/google_maps_places_autocomplete_widgets/README.md

 - Support for both address and postal/zip code autocompletion.
 - Robust set of optional callbacks that all customizing behavior in virtually any way.
 - Easy 'drop in' replacement of address field in any flutter form.
-- Easy customizition of virtually every look and feel display/behavior property.
+- Easy customization of virtually every look and feel display/behavior property.
-- Hooks allow filling mutiple form fields (City, State, Zip, etc.) from results of user's address selection from the initial address form field autocomplete suggestions.
+- Hooks allow filling multiple form fields (City, State, Zip, etc.) from results of user's address selection from the initial address form field autocomplete suggestions.
 - Hooks to allow clearing of multiple other form fields when the clear button